 The Asian pears and the Rubyjon apples that I used in this recipe were so sweet they didn't need any added sugar.
 You're welcome to add cane sugar or maple syrup but I honestly thought it was sweet enough.
 If you were using Granny Smith apples or other very tart apples, sure, go ahead and add a tad bit of sugar... or not!

-2. Using a grater, grate the local apples and pears and place into a sauce pan with a lid adding one cinnamon stick.
+- Using a grater, grate the local apples and pears and place them into a saucepan with a lid adding one cinnamon stick.
 Make sure to stop grating before you hit the core and seeds.

-3. Heat the grated apples and pears in a sauce pan with a lid on medium heat and continually stir fruit until softened approximately 15-30 minutes.
+- Heat the grated apples and pears in a saucepan with a lid on medium heat and continually stir the fruit until softened approximately 15-30 minutes.

-4. Remove cinnamon stick from filling and let the filling cool slightly before assembling hand pies.
+- Remove the cinnamon stick from the filling and let the filling cool slightly before assembling hand pies.